-The City entered into a tax-increment financing redevelopment agreement dated December 23, 2010 (the "Lakeside TIF Agreement") in connection with the redevelopment of the currently vacant former U.S. Steel plant along the shore of Lake Michigan on the southeast side of the City.
-The terms of the Lakeside TIF Agreement require the City, upon the fulfillment by the developer of certain specified leasing, sale, financing and other conditions, to issue a series of general obligation bonds secured by or otherwise payable from citywide property taxes and a series of special assessment bonds secured by or otherwise payable from a special assessment levy on the redevelopment project site.
-Pursuant to the Lakeside TIF Agreement, the proceeds of such general obligation and special assessment bonds may be used to pay for certain costs of the redevelopment project, located in the Chicago Lakeside Development-Phase 1 TIF Redevelopment Project Area (the "TIF Area"), including public infrastructure.
-If and when the general obligation and special assessment bonds are issued, the Lakeside TIF Agreement provides that such bonds will be paid from the incremental taxes collected in the TIF Area to the extent available rather than from citywide property taxes.
-The debt service on the general obligation bonds will be based on the first 50 percent of the incremental taxes projected at the time of issuance and have a first lien on the incremental taxes; the debt service on the special assessment bonds will be based on the second 50 percent of the incremental taxes projected at the time of issuance and have a second lien on the incremental taxes.
-If the incremental taxes are insufficient to pay the debt service on the general obligation and special assessments bonds.
-(1) debt service on the general obligation bonds will be paid first by a letter of credit posted by the developer in an amount equal to 100 percent of maximum annual debt service on the general obligation bonds and then if necessary by citywide property taxes; and (2) debt service on the special assessment bonds will be paid by the special assessment levy.
-The Lakeside TIF Agreement estimated that there will be approximately \$96,000,000 of redevelopment project costs eligible to be paid with the proceeds of the general obligation and special assessment bonds but did not otherwise estimate the principal amounts of the general obligation and special assessment bonds.
+The City entered into a tax-increment financing redevelopment agreement dated December 23, 2010 (Ihe "Lakeside I'll-" Agreement") in connection with the redevelopment of the currently vacant former U S Steel plant along the shore of Lake Michigan on the southeast side ofthe City The terms of the Lakeside TIF Agreement require the City, upon the fulfillment by the developer of certain specified leasing, sale, financing and other conditions, to issue a series of general obligation bonds secured by or otherwise payable from citywide properly laxes and a series of special assessment bonds secured by or otherwise payable from a special assessment levy on the redevelopment project site.
+Pursuant to the Lakeside TIF Agreement, the proceeds of such general obligation and special assessment bonds may be used to pay for certain costs ofthe redevelopment project, located in the Chicago Lakeside Development-Phase 1 TIF Redevelopment Project Area (the "TIF Area"), including public infrastructure.
+If and when the general obligation and special assessment bonds are issued, the Lakeside TIF Agreement provides that such bonds will be paid from the incremental taxes collected in the TIF Area to the extent available rather than from citywide property laxes.
+The debt service on the general obligation bonds will be based on the first 50 percent of the incremental taxes projected at the time of issuance and have a first lien on the incremental taxes; the debt service on the special assessment bonds will be based on the second 50 percent of the incremental taxes projected at the time of issuance and have a second lien on the incremental taxes If the incremental taxes are insufficient to pay the debt service on the general obligation and special assessments bonds.
+(1) debt service on the general obligation bonds will be paid first by a letter of credit posted by the developer m an amount equal to 100 percent of maximum annual debt service on the general obligation bonds and then if necessary by citywide property taxes; and (2) debt service on the special assessment bonds will be paid by the special assessment levy The Lakeside TIF Agreement estimated that there will be approximately \$96,000,000 of redevelopment project costs eligible to be paid with the proceeds ofthe general obligation and special assessment bonds.